Skip to main content

 tip

 mops build generates a .most file for each canister alongside .wasm and .did.
-Save it before deploying an upgrade, then configure [canisters.<name>.check-stable] in mops.toml so mops check-stable (and mops check) verify upgrade safety automatically on every run.
+Use mops deployed as a post-deploy hook to promote that .most into a committed deployed/<name>.most baseline, and configure [canisters.<name>.check-stable] in mops.toml so mops check-stable (and mops check) verify upgrade safety automatically on every run.

 Options